HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-09-28-When-a-measure-becomes-a-target-it-cease-to-a-good-measure-About-p-hacking.md

 ---
 layout: single
-title: When a measure becomes a target, it cease to a good measure.
+title: "\"When a measure becomes a target, it cease to be a good measure.\""
-tagline: p-hacking
-header:
-  overlay_color: "#333"
-date: 2022-09-28 23:42:17 +0800
 categories:
  - Mathematics
  - Wisdom